Arrival

 • Failure to register by day 90 results in fines

-What the ARC is and why you need it
+What is an ARC (Alien Registration Card) and why do you need it?

 Who must register: Any foreigner who has been or intends to be in Korea for 91 consecutive days or more.
 This includes work visa holders (E-series), student visa holders (D-series), and long-stay family visa holders (F-series).

 Deadline: Apply within 90 days of your date of entry.
-Don't wait, processing takes 2–3 weeks, and you want the card before you hit the 90-day mark.
+Do not leave it to the last week.
+Processing takes 2 to 3 weeks, and you want the card before day 90.

 Documents required for most visa types: